webcast/taglib.js/README.md

 License
 -------

-taglib.js is published under the license terms as samplerate.
+taglib.js is published under the license terms as taglib, i.e. is the GNU Lesser General Public License.